ArcScan Insight 100® Opthalmic Ultrasound

 Precise, Repeatable Imaging Behind the Iris

-The ArcScan utilizes Swept Beam Liquid Interface technology is programmed to image the eye in an arc-shaped motion.
-By approximating the curvature of the anterior ocular surface, ultra-high-frequency ultrasound can penetrate the eye’s anatomy, anatomic structures comprising the anterior of the eye, such as anterior chamber depth, angle-to-angle width, and sulcus-to-sulcus width, and pathologic structures, such as solid masses and cysts.
+The Insight 100 moves in an arc, perpedicular to the curvature of the anterior ocular surface.
+Using ultra-high-frequency ultrasound, it penetrates the eye’s anatomy, including anterior chamber depth, angle-to-angle width, and sulcus-to-sulcus width, and pathologic structures, such as solid masses and cysts.

 The result?
 Images that elicit comments like “I will simply not do ICL surgery without it.”